Politics and sports: Tennis

 The two were also involved in another campaign promoted by the Monaco-based Peace and Sport when they wore sweat shirts with slogans reading "Stop War, Start Tennis."
-They refer to themselves as the "Indo-Pak Express."
+They refer to themselves as the "Indo-Pak Express".
 Such a high-profile collaboration meant this was read as a "unique" partnership.
 Qureshi said "It just feels like us doing well on the bigger level is getting the message across throughout the world – if me and Rohan can get along so well there's no reason the Indians and Pakistanis can't get along with each other.
 If even two or three per cent of people say, 'If they can get along why can't we?' that's what we're trying to do.
 "They're all mixed together sitting in the crowd.
 You can't tell who is Pakistani and who is Indian.
 That's the beauty about sports.
 Before our pairing you would never see that in any sports, fighting for one cause.
 It's really good to be part of it."

 After their finals defeat, Qureshi spoke to the crowd to "say something on behalf of all Pakistanis, [that] every time I come here, there's a wrong perception about the people of Pakistan.
 They are very friendly, very loving people.
 We want peace in this world as much as you guys."
 He then made a political appeal to the controversial "Ground Zero mosque" saying "For me, as a Muslim, that's what makes America the greatest country in the world – freedom of religion, freedom of speech.
 If the mosque is built, I think it's a huge gesture to all the Muslim community out there in the world.
 I would really appreciate it."
 Indian and Pakistani fans filled the stadium for the final as the two U.N. ambassadors again sat together in the President's Box.
 Pakistan's ambassador Abdullah Hussain Haroon said "They've proven that when Indians and Pakistanis get together we can raise fire.
 I think on a people-to-people basis, they're setting an example that the politicians should follow."

 Countries

+Australia

+In 2025, Australia agreed to fund the participation of a team from Papua New Guinea in the Australian National Rugby League competition.
+This was seen as a way to shore up bilateral relations between the two countries, possibly offsetting the growing relationship between Papua New Guinea and China.

 China

+In the 1950s, the State Physical Culture and Sports Commission under General He Long conducted sports exchanges with the Soviet Union and eastern Europe.